 Our Lab Members

-Henning Willers, MD
+Henning Willers, MD, FASTRO

 PI, Associate Professor

 “I have been a PI in this lab since 2005.
 It has been fun to shift from an initial focus on basic mechanisms of DNA repair/recombination to more translational studies that perhaps one day can impact patient care.
-Our findings thus far have informed 3 clinical trials with possibly a 4th one materializing in 2022.
+Our findings thus far have informed 3 clinical trials with possibly a 4th one materializing in 2023.
 Stay tuned!
 Outside the lab/clinic I enjoy time with my family and on Cape Cod.”

 Anie D. Alindogan, PhD